dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 How the Dockstore GitHub App works
 ----------------------------------

-With the Dockstore GitHub App, the synchronization is done automatically.
+With the Dockstore GitHub App installed, the synchronization is done automatically.
 When you add a new branch or release of a workflow on GitHub, Dockstore is notified, and Dockstore updates its copy of the workflow.
 For example, After publishing a new release of a workflow on GitHub, a new version of the workflow will be present in